 (Figures 1a-1c about here)

 The black dashed line, compiled from retrospective partnership histories, shows the percent of women who have ever experienced marital dissolution among all ever married women aged 30-49.
 This line represents the stock of those who ever divorced, or the share of the ever divorced in the general population.
 The grey line, also based on retrospective partnership histories, shows the percent of women aged 20-49 in a cohabiting relationship among those in partnership in a given year.
 This indicator shows how common cohabitation is during any given period.
 Note that we are specifically interested in the decision to cohabit or marry for those in a partnership; the increase in divorce may have led to the delay or avoidance of co-residential unions, but we are less interested in the decision to remain single and more interested in whether people chose cohabitation over marriage.
 The trend lines start and end in different years in each country, because each survey year was different and each survey interviewed different age ranges and may not have interviewed sufficient numbers of older women to make meaningful estimates for earlier years.
 To ensure sufficient numbers of women, each line starts in the year in which each age group includes at least 50 women.
 We only show women up to age 50; although we would have liked to have included women who experienced divorce later in life, the age 50 cut-off allows us to look further back in time.
 Even with this age constraint, some countries still had only relatively short trend lines (e.g. in Belgium the trend line only starts in 1994, because insufficient women at older ages were interviewed).
-The figures also show the year (a vertical dashed grey line) in which divorce law reforms were enacted (see also Table 1), in order to demonstrate when divorce became legal or reforms were enacted which facilitated divorce.